hkpeaks/peaks-consolidation/README.md

 https://youtu.be/yfJnYQBJ5ZY

 [![Web Pivot Table](https://github.com/hkpeaks/peaks-framework/blob/main/HighPerformanceWebPivotTable/WebPivotTable.png)](http://www.youtube.com/watch?v=yfJnYQBJ5ZY "Web Pivot Table")

+## Author's Experience in Dataframe Development
+The author had developed dataframe software five times during past 13 years, gaining experience in designing better data structures and algorithms that require fewer CPU and memory resources.
+He developed the software three times while employed by FlexSystem, the fourth time for YouFast Desktop - a high-performance Web Pivot Table, and the fifth time for WebNameSQL.

+Peaks DataFrame which is expected to be the final research and development in dataframe software as its algorithms and data structures have been proven successful.
+It will be designing as a next-generation accounting software that specializes in management accounting and consolidation.
+Peaks DataFrame will also cover some special topics in machine learning and bioinformatics.
+So, it is obviously not to replace Polars, Pandas and Pytorch but rather complement them.

+When it comes to data structures, bytearray is one of the most useful and memory-efficient.
+As for algorithms, parallel streaming for reading/writing files and querying is very powerful and can handle billions of rows even on a desktop PC with only 8 cores and 32GB RAM.
+The author had conducted some research in bioinformatics and had learned that RNA polymerase is responsible for transcribing DNA into RNA while ribosomes are responsible for translating RNA into proteins.
+The author was impressed by the high efficiency of protein production from transcription to translation, so the data model of Peaks is somewhat similar to these biological operations.

 ## Latest News
 For latest news about this academic project, please refer to https://www.linkedin.com/in/max01/recent-activity/all/